Dr. Stephen J. Rosenfeld will chair the Health and Human Services Secretary’s Advisory Committee for Human Research Protections, also known as SACHRP.

 Dr. Rosenfeld is active in MRCT (Multi-Regional Clinical Trials initiative), CTTI (Clinical Trials Transformation Initiative), ACRES (Alliance for Clinical Research Excellence and Safety), NWABR (Northwest Association for Biomedical Research), and has served as a guest lecturer for the Harvard Center for Bioethics.
 In 2013, Dr. Rosenfeld received the honor of Distinguished Professor of Medicine from Daegu Catholic University Medical Center in Korea.

 Quorum Review IRB is the first name in streamlined, service-centered independent ethics and regulatory review.
 The Quorum difference is One-Touch Collaboration™.
 Your research benefits from an outstanding service experience, a single point of contact, one study startup timeline, and a true single board review—which is why Quorum is the preferred central IRB.
-Our service offerings include full study review in the U.S. and Canada, international ethics review, a specialized Cambridge Oncology Board, and unique processes to accelerate minimal risk research.
+Our service offerings include full study review in the U.S. and Canada, a specialized Cambridge Oncology Board, and unique processes to accelerate minimal risk research.
 Quorum works closely with institutions and researchers on studies from all over the world.
 Kinetiq, the consulting and technology division of Quorum, provides services that enhance and optimize the clinical research process.

 Director of Marketing